Skip to main content

 Dependency Injection

-One advantage of this approach is that your objects are scoped to the store, which means they are automatically disposed when the store is disposed.
-This is specially useful for tests, when you want to create a new store for each test, and you don't want to manually dispose the dependencies.
+One advantage of this approach is that the dependencies are scoped to the store, so they are disposed automatically when the store is disposed.
+This is especially useful in tests, where you create a new store for each test and do not need to dispose the dependencies manually.

 store = Store<AppState>(